Strike - looking for Australia's earliest workers' film

 MONDAY, TUESDAY and WEDNESDAY

-The Sydney Truth newspaper published a brief, one line review on 31 March:
+The Sydney Truth newspaper published a brief, two line review on 31 March which replicated the text of the above advertisement:

 Strike - A romantic drama of thrilling and sensational scenes, suggested by the well known author, Casper Middleton.
 This special attraction will be shown at Matinees daily, from 11 am. to 5 p.m., for 3 days, viz., Monday, Tuesday, and Wednesday.